 This article may sound like I’m trying to put you off from getting a Siberian Husky and that I don’t think the Siberian Husky is a good dog.
 However, nothing could be further from the truth.
 I love the Siberian Husky; I have a Siberian Husky and can’t imagine my life without her.
 However, because I love the breed, I wanted to highlight that the breed isn’t for everyone.

-Many Huskies end up in shelters because people don’t realize how much work it takes to bring a Husky into your life.
+Many Huskies end up in shelters because people don’t realise how much work it takes to bring a Husky into your life.
 Having a Siberian Husky is a lifestyle.
 It takes a lot of work to train a Husky, find out what motivates a Husky, and exercise a Husky to turn that Husky into an excellent dog.
 As a result, there will be days when you question your sanity and life choices.

 The Siberian Husky suits someone who loves the outdoors, spends a lot of time walking, hiking, or biking, and isn’t away from home for extended periods throughout the day.
 The Siberian Husky loves cold weather, so be prepared to spend longer outside in the winter.
-In the warmer weather, be ready to go out early or later in the day, so your Husky doesn’t overheat.
+In the warmer weather, be ready to go out early or later in the day so your Husky doesn’t overheat.

 In other words, when you have a Siberian Husky, there is no day off.
 You will be out for at least 2 hours a day, no matter the weather.
-But if you are prepared to do the work, the Siberian Husky will reward you with much love, laughs, and companionship that cannot be equaled.
+But if you are prepared to do the work, the Siberian Husky will reward you with much love, laughs, and companionship that cannot be equalled.

 I hope you have found this article helpful.